Back to School Sale: $100 OFF Sitewide Shop now

 FAST FACTS

 • Several factors can cause eyes to look puffy and swollen.
-Most of them are related to lifestyle choices and anatomical features, but also aging and some medical conditions can be involved.
+Most are related to lifestyle choices and anatomical features, but aging and some medical conditions can also be involved.

-• Eye bags caused by lifestyle factors are easier to tackle, so getting rid of them just by following some at-home treatments is possible.
+• Eye bags caused by lifestyle factors are easier to tackle, so it is possible to get rid of them just by following some at-home treatments.

 Not all eye bags develop equally, meaning that they can’t be treated all in the same manner.
-In this article, we will explore some of the causes of under-eye bags and how to remove fast those that can be treated at home.
+In this article, we will explore some of the causes of under-eye bags and how to remove those that can be treated at home quickly.

 What causes under-eye bags?